MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/getting-a-bing-maps-key.md

  For information on Bing Maps usage rights, see [Microsoft® Bing™ Map Platform APIs Terms of Use](http://www.microsoft.com/maps/product/terms.html).

 ## Usage Transactions
- When you use the Bing Maps APIs with a valid [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)], usage transactions are logged.
+ When you use the Bing Maps APIs with a valid Bing Maps Key, usage transactions are logged.

  You can view detailed reports of your Bing Maps usage in the [Bing Maps Dev Center](https://www.bingmapsportal.com/).
 For more information, see [Understanding Bing Maps Transactions](../getting-started/understanding-bing-maps-transactions.md).